Top 22 Viral Marketing Examples

 It encourages people to share with other people to reach a larger audience, thereby making the advertisement go viral, much in the same way that a virus spreads from one person to another.

-Some of the examples of the best viral marketing campaigns are:
+Some of the best examples of viral marketing campaigns are:

 1. Zoom Virtual Background Challenge